VitaeTeam/Vitae/doc/build-osx.md

         git clone https://github.com/VITAE-Project/VITAE.git
         cd VITAE

+2. Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info openssl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).

+        export LDFLAGS+=-L/usr/local/opt/openssl/lib
+        export CPPFLAGS+=-I/usr/local/opt/openssl/include

-2. Build vitaed:
+3. Build vitaed:

         ./autogen.sh
         ./configure --with-gui=qt5
         make

-3. It is also a good idea to build and run the unit tests:
+4. It is also a good idea to build and run the unit tests:

         make check

-4. (Optional) You can also install vitaed to your path:
+5. (Optional) You can also install vitaed to your path:

         make install